-In this age of instant gratification, short attention spans, and tons of other great fiction to compete with, a novel’s beginning needs to grab the reader.
+In this age of instant gratification, short attention spans, and tons of other great fiction to compete with, a story’s beginning needs to grab the reader.
 Otherwise they might deem the book a big DNF (did not finish) — or if they’re perusing the sample pages online or first pages in a bookstore, they might not make the purchase at all.
-So how can you start a story with a bang?
+So how can you start your novel with a bang?
 Here are 12 tips for how to write a good hook!

 1. Startle readers with the first line.

 Shocking readers immediately with a jarring moment, visual, or confession will get them excited to read on.
 One of my favorite novels, the Pulitzer-winning Middlesex, starts with a doozy of a first line:

 “I was born twice: first, as a baby girl, on a remarkably smogless Detroit day in January of 1960; and then again, as a teenage boy, in an emergency room near Petoskey, Michigan, in August of 1974.”

 It’s surprising and mysterious, and it gets the reader right into the main character’s head — it’s a confession of sorts, which unravels throughout the novel.
 For me, there was absolutely no way I could put the book down.